NadimGhaznavi/Db4E/pages/ops/Setup-the-Monero-Daemon-as-a-Service.md

 ---
-title: Configuring the Monero Daemon to Run as a Service
+title: Setup the Monero Daemon as a Service
 ---

 # Introduction